Skip to main content

 Every contractor has jobs that go over budget.
 Scope changes.
 Surprise conditions.
 A tech who takes twice as long as estimated.
 That's normal.
 What's not normal is having no idea how often it happens, by how much, or which types of jobs are the worst offenders.

 From analyzing operational data across 2,200+ contractors and $13.25 billion in job revenue, I've seen exactly how the industry performs on budget accuracy.
-The results were surprising — in both directions.
+But the first finding is the most important one: only 523 of 2,200+ contractors even track budgeted vs. actual job costs.
+The other 80% have no budget data at all.

 Industry Benchmarks: Budget vs. Actual Cost

-Here's the distribution of cost variance across 430+ companies that track both budgeted and actual costs:
+Here's the distribution of cost variance across the 523 companies that actually track both budgeted and actual labor hours:

 PercentileCost VarianceWhat It Means

-Top 10% (P10)-61% under budgetExtremely conservative estimates — padding too much
+P10 (Most Under)-61% under budgetExtremely conservative estimates — significant padding

-The second thing: the bottom 10% consistently overshoot budgets by 11% or more.
+The second thing: even among the disciplined group, the bottom 10% consistently overshoot budgets by 11% or more.
 And the worst offenders aren't even close to that floor.

 The Worst Budget Blowouts